Bratah123/SpiritIDAPlugin/README.md

 # SpiritIDAPlugin
-This Plugin uses the business logic from MaplePacketPuller project and therefore inherits any features or known problems from it.
+This Plugin utilizes the business logic from [MaplePacketPuller](https://github.com/Bratah123/MaplePacketPuller) project and therefore inherits any features or known problems from it.

 Author: Brandon Nguyen